- Who we are ?

 To prevent abuse of the app/site, Quack uses automated decisions to block accounts as part of its anti-spam procedures.
-In order to do this, our systems check accounts and messages for content that indicates breaches of our Terms of Service.
-If an account or message meets certain criteria that demonstrate that the Terms of Service are likely to have been breached, the relevant account will automatically be blocked.
+In order to do this, our systems check accounts and messages for content that indicates breaches of our Terms & Conditions.
+If an account or message meets certain criteria that demonstrate that the Terms & Conditions are likely to have been breached, the relevant account will automatically be blocked.
 All users of accounts that have been blocked will be notified that their account has been blocked and affected users can contact Quack to contest the decision.

 Quack also uses automated decisions to prevent fraudulent payment transactions being processed as part of its anti-fraud procedures.
-In order to do this, our systems check payment transactions for behavior that indicates breaches of our Terms of Service.
-If a transaction meets certain criteria that demonstrate that the Terms of Service are likely to have been breached and the transaction is likely to be fraudulent, the relevant transaction may automatically be blocked.
+In order to do this, our systems check payment transactions for behaviour that indicates breaches of our Terms & Conditions.
+If a transaction meets certain criteria that demonstrate that the Terms & Conditions are likely to have been breached and the transaction is likely to be fraudulent, the relevant transaction may automatically be blocked.
 Where a transaction is blocked, the user will be notified that their transaction cannot be processed and affected users can contact Quack to contest the decision.

 Please note that if your account is blocked, any account(s) that you have on our other group platforms/applications may also be blocked as part of our anti-spam and anti-fraud procedures.